merose/AnalogScanner/README.md

 ### `int getValue(int pin)`
-Gets the most recently read value for an analog pin number or pin index.
+Gets the most recently read value for an analog pin number.

 ### `void setAnalogReference(int reference)`
 Sets the analog voltage reference.
 See the built-in